oscardelama/ImageJ-colorMatrix-js/README.md

 Contact
 -------
 Please feel free to contact me for any suggestion.
-You can sen your :email: to "oscar `at` odeLama `dot` com".
+You can send your :email: to "oscar `at` odeLama `dot` com".

-:copyright: License
+*:copyright:* License
 -------------------

 By downloading *colorMatrix* you agree to the terms of use under [Apache 2 License](https://github.com/oscardelama/ImageJ-colorMatrix-js/blob/master/LICENSE.md).
 Please check the [LICENSE](https://github.com/oscardelama/ImageJ-colorMatrix-js/blob/master/LICENSE.md) file for more information.